jina-ai/finetuner/docs/2_step_by_step/2_2_experiment_and_run.md

 Finetuner organizes your training based on two concepts: **Experiment** and **Run**.

-An Experiment is defined as a general purpose machine learning task you're fine-tuning for.
+An Experiment defines the machine learning task you're fine-tuning for.
 A Run is a piece of code that performs the Experiment with specific configurations.
 An Experiment contains a list of Runs, each with different configurations.
 For example:

-+ Experiment: Fine-tune a transformer on QuoraQA dataset.
++ Experiment: Fine-tune a transformer on the QuoraQA dataset.
-  - Run1: Use bert-based model
+  - Run1: Use bert-based model.
   - Run2: Use setence-transformer model.
 + Experiment: Fine-tune ResNet on WILD dataset.
   - Run1: Use ResNet18 with learning rate 0.01 and SGD optimizer.